HDFGroup/vol-async/docs/source/issue.rst

     [ 2] 0 libabt.1.dylib 0x0000000105bdbdc0 ABT_thread_create + 128
     [ 3] 0 libh5async.dylib 0x00000001064bde1f push_task_to_abt_pool + 559

-This is due to the default Argobots thread stack size being too small, and can be resovled by setting the environement variable:
+This is due to the default Argobots thread stack size being too small, and can be resolved by setting the environment variable:

 .. code-block::